makyo/writing/work/claw17/disappearance.md

 I can't figure out how to work my voice, so I just continue to moan and sob as the coyote helps get my skirt untangled and my limbs out from under me.
 She slips her paws up under my arms and starts to lift.

-"N-nnn," I manage and clutch at her arms --- tightly, if her posture is anything to go by.
+"N-nnn," I manage and clutch at her arms --- far too tightly, if her posture is anything to go by.

 She relents and settles back down, then gives into my tugging and slips her arms around my shoulders instead.
 There's a little uneven rocking motion as she slides her legs out from under her, and then she's drawing me in against her.